Tensor Computation of Euler Characteristic Functions and Transforms: Experiments

 \subsection{Results}

-We now present the experimental results, measured by the speedup factor, of our method over the existing methods.
-Speedup factor is defined as the ratio of the average runtime of the existing baseline method (either \eucalc or \fasttopology) divided by the average runtime of the proposed method (\pyect).
-The first section explores the computation of the WECT, while the second section explores the computation of the ECF.
+We now present the experimental results, measured by the average speedup factor of our method over existing methods.
+The average speedup factor is defined as the runtime of the baseline method (e.g., \eucalc, \dect, or \fasttopology) divided by the runtime of the proposed method, \pyect, averaged across all images in the dataset.
+Across all figures, error bars represent $95\%$ confidence intervals.